hexops/zorex/src/combn/README.md

 ### Optimized parse-node-localized memoization

+The original GLL parsing algorithm is O(n^3) worst-case, better than GLR which is O(n^4) worst-case.

-Combn uses a more optimized GLL parsing algorithm with parse-node-localized memoization, approximately the same as described in:
+Combn uses an even more optimized GLL parsing algorithm than the original, with parse-node-localized memoization, approximately the same as described in:

 > "Faster, Practical GLL Parsing", Ali Afroozeh and Anastasia Izmaylova, Centrum Wiskunde & Informatica,1098 XG Amsterdam, The Netherlands,